stef20p/NIST-Framework-to-respond-to-an-incident/README.md

 # NIST Response
-This project was part of my google certifcation in a fictional scenario where I had to create an incident report
+This project was part of my google certifcation in a fictional scenario where I had to create an incident report in compliance with the NIST Framework

 # The Scenario